Oscillating nuclear charge radii as sensors for ultralight dark matter: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Hyungjin Kim, Eric Madge, Ziv Meir, Gerald Miller, Shmuel Nussinov, Roee Ozeri, Ekkehard Peik, and Antonio Pineda for useful discussions.
 The work of AB is supported by the Azrieli foundation.
-The work of DB is supported in part by the Deutsche Forschungsgemeinschaft (DFG) - Project ID 423116110 and Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter'' (PRISMA+ EXC 2118/1) funded by the DFG within the German Excellence Strategy (Project ID 39083149) and COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
+The work of DB is supported in part by the Deutsche Forschungsgemeinschaft (DFG) - Project ID 423116110 and Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter'' (PRISMA+ EXC 2118/1) funded by the DFG within the German Excellence Strategy (Project ID 39083149).
 The work of GP is supported by grants from BSF-NSF, Friedrich Wilhelm Bessel research award, GIF, ISF, Minerva, SABRA Yeda-Sela WRC Program, the Estate of Emile Mimran, and the Maurice and Vivienne Wohl Endowment.
-The work of MS was supported in part by the NSF QLCI Award OMA - 2016244, NSF Grant PHY-2012068.
+The work of MS was supported in part by the NSF QLCI Award OMA - 2016244, NSF Grants PHY-2012068, and PHY-2309254.
 The work of MS and SP was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Number 856415).
 The work of MF and NH was supported by the DFG under SFB~1227 DQ-\textit{mat} -- Project-ID 274200144 -- within project B02 and the Max Planck--RIKEN--PTB Center for Time, Constants and Fundamental Symmetries.